-Kate Hill, a published author and professional cook and teacher, mentor, coach, and fairy godmother.
-Thirty years ago I found Camont laying in ruin alongside the Canal de Garonne; I sailed into this fruitful spot in France on her Dutch canal barge, the Julia Hoyt, beginning the first gastronomic charters in Gascony.
+Welcome.
+I am Kate Hill, a published author and professional cook and teacher, mentor, coach, and fairy godmother.
+Thirty years ago I found Camont laying in ruin alongside the Canal de Garonne; I sailed into this fruitful spot in France on my Dutch canal barge, the Julia Hoyt, beginning the first gastronomic charters in Gascony.
 Camont soon became a lively homeport and its 300-year-old kitchen became the focus for hundreds of hungry friends and guests over the years.
-Home, gite, and gardens—it wasn't long before Kate started teaching cooking classes in that French Kitchen at Camont.
+Home, gite, and gardens—it wasn't long before I started teaching cooking classes in that French Kitchen at Camont.

-The rural diversity of Gascony continues to inspire Kate and the food she cooks everyday at Camont.
-One of Gascony's most passionate ambassadors, Kate guides you through the simple tricks and techniques to celebrate the best local produce: luxurious foie gras to simple summery tomato tartes.
+The rural diversity of Gascony continues to inspire me and the food I cook everyday at Camont.
+As one of Gascony's most passionate ambassadors, Let me guide you through the simple tricks and techniques to celebrate the best local produce: luxurious foie gras to the best ever summery tomato tartes.

-From crafting her globe-trotting Cassoulets to rolling out buttery Croustade aux Pommes, Kate Hill has taught the basics of French cuisine, the fine points of Gascon cooking, and how to master the cooking of Southwest France to hundreds of students.
-Kate writes about her neighbors, the larger than life characters of Gascony, the beautiful villages and landscapes, and the great food in International Magazine like Saveur and on my Stories blog.
+From crafting globe-trotting Cassoulets to rolling out buttery Croustade aux Pommes, I teach the basics of French cuisine, the fine points of Gascon cooking, and how to master the cooking of Southwest France.
+I write about my neighbors, the larger than life characters of Gascony, the beautiful villages and landscapes, and the great food in International Magazine like Saveur and on my Stories blog.
 Dive in!

 Camont is an 18th Century French farmhouse, a cooking school, a culinary retreat.

-French farmhouse, kitchen, pigeonnier, piggery, and barn, Camont has been Kate Hill's home and culinary retreat since 1989.
-She teaches here in three kitchens: the original cozy 18th-century Olde French Kitchen, the new 600 sq.ft.
-Teaching Kitchen, and the outside Garden kitchen where we grill, smoke, and celebrate the summer wood fire season.
+French farmhouse, kitchen, pigeonnier, piggery, and barn— Camont has been my home and culinary retreat since 1989.
+I teach here in three kitchens: the original cozy 18th-century old French Kitchen, the new 600 square foot Teaching Kitchen, and the outside Garden Kitchen where we grill, smoke, and celebrate the summer wood fire season.